github/archive-program/GUIDE.md

 Programs are generally divided into discrete steps, known as statements, which in turn are grouped together into collections known as functions.
 An entire program may be contained in a single file, or may be spread across thousands.

 There are hundreds of different programming languages, spread across many different forms, approaches, and philosophies.
 Some are compiled into separate binary files, which are then executed; some, known as "interpreted" languages, are effectively compiled and run all at once, with no interim stage.
-Most modern languages include libraries of pre-written functions, and such libraries can be very voluminous and elaborate.
+Most modern programming languages include libraries of pre-written functions, and such libraries can be very voluminous and elaborate.
 Some of today's most popular programming languages include:

 -   C, one of the oldest and fastest, most universal, and most powerful languages, simple in some ways but quite limited in others, and not always intuitive, easy to read, or easy to learn.